 A recent road trip saw me drive from Amsterdam to Lisse for the Keukenhof Tulip Festival then to Utrecht followed by Arcen for the Floriade Expo and finally to Maastricht.
 The road trip took around a week but you could do it in less time or a lot more depending on how much exploring you want to do at each stop.

 I could easily spend a week in Amsterdam alone.
 It’s one of my favourite European cities and each time I go back I discover something new.
+You could use Amsterdam as a base for travelling or if you work online.
 On a trip to the Dutch capital you could:

 - Explore the canals and inner city neighbourhoods.
 Just wandering around Amsterdam is a lot of fun.

 - Buy tulips from the Bloemenmarkt, Amsterdam’s unique floating flower market.

 - Go on a canal cruise.
 It might sound touristy but it’s actually a relaxing way to see the city.

 - Check out the Red Light District.
 You can’t go to Amsterdam without at least having a look. 😉

 - Stop at a coffee shop, if smoking is your thing.

 - Get the iAmsterdam City Card.
 If you are short on time this card gives you free access to many museums, free public transport, a canal cruise and lots of discounts.

 I usually stay at the Fashion Hotel which is a modern boutique hotel a few stops on the tram from the centre of Amsterdam.